phamquiluan/RCAEval/README.md

 ## Installation

 Detailed installation instructions for all methods can be found in [SETUP.md](SETUP.md).
 The `default` environment, are used for most methods, can be easily installed as follows.
-We require Ubuntu OS and Python 3.10 to reproduce our results stably.
+We require Ubuntu and Python 3.10 to reproduce our results stably.

 Open your terminal and run the following commands